d-smith/go-training/golang-training-day2.md

 is finished, and the program shuts down.
 * Prefer GOMAXPROCS as an environment variable instead of via the runtime package, by default GOMAXPROCS is 1.

+Race Conditions

+* Read and write of words are atomic, but not synchronized.
+Larger than a word, can see partial writes.
+* Can run code with the race detector via `go build -race` or `go run -race foo.go`
+* Race conditions can often manifest themselves on shutdown
+* Atomic writes, mutexs, etc.